Icinga/icinga-doc/markdown/en/cgiauth.md

 Before continuing, it is important that you understand the meaning of and difference between authenticated users and authenticated contacts:

--   An **authenticated user** is someone who has authenticated to the web server with a username and password and has been granted access to the Icinga Classic web interface.

--   An **authenticated contact** is an authenticated user whose username matches the short name of a [contact definition](objectdefinitions.md#objectdefinitions-contact).

 ### 6.2.3.
 Setting Up Authenticated Users